Black Friday → 40% OFF Annual Plans

 2. Write an irresistible email subject line

-Leading with the right subject line is extremely important.
-According to some statistics, up to 69% of people will report an email as spam based on the email subject line alone.
+The right subject line is critical.
+69% of people mark emails as spam based on the subject line alone.

-To avoid this, your subject line must be perfectly written.
+To avoid this, your subject line must be clear.
 You should pique their curiosity to get them to open the email.
 Make the subject line personal and approachable without sounding like a salesman.

 You can also use your connections in the subject line or add something personal, such as how you found them or what you can do for them.